moves-rwth/storm/about.md

 The developers can be reached via storm-dev ```at``` i2.informatik.rwth-aachen.de

-Storm has been developed at the [Chair for Software Modeling and Verification](http://moves.rwth-aachen.de) at RWTH Aachen University by
+storm has been developed at the [Chair for Software Modeling and Verification](http://moves.rwth-aachen.de) at RWTH Aachen University by

 - [Christian Dehnert](#)
 - [Sebastian Junges](#)